- Aesthetic Challenges

 Auditorium, Automated Data Processing: Mainframe, Automated Data Processing: PC System, Conference / Classroom, Firing Range, Food Service, General Storage, Joint Use Retail, Laboratory (Dry), Laboratory (Wet), Library, Light Industrial, Office, Parking: Basement, Parking: Outside / Structured, Parking: Surface, Physical Fitness (Exercise Room), Private Toilet, Warehouse

-Accessible—Provide Equal Access, Aesthetics—Understanding the Language and Elements of Design, Functional / Operational—Account for Functional Needs, Functional / Operational—Ensure Appropriate Product / Systems Integration, Productive—Assure Reliable Systems and Spaces, Productive—Provide Comfortable Environments, Secure / Safe—Ensure Occupant Safety and Health, Sustainable—Optimize Energy Use, Sustainable—Protect and Conserve Water
+Accessible—Provide Equal Access and Flexibility, Aesthetics—Understanding the Language and Elements of Design, Functional / Operational—Account for Functional Needs, Functional / Operational—Ensure Appropriate Product / Systems Integration, Productive—Assure Reliable Systems and Spaces, Productive—Provide Comfortable Environments, Secure / Safe—Ensure Occupant Safety and Health, Sustainable—Optimize Energy Use, Sustainable—Protect and Conserve Water

 - P-100, Facilities Standards for the Public Buildings Service (GSA), 2003